 A secret elopement.
 Intrigues in South America.
 A knife fight with a would-be assassin.
 Crawls across rope bridges in the Andes.
 A four-month sea voyage with a teething infant.

-Such adventures, one might think, would make a woman famous, especially if she undertook them all 200 years ago, when a woman’s chances of attempting even one such feat were considerably more circumscribed.
+Such adventures, one might think, would make a woman famous, especially if she undertook them 200 years ago, when a woman’s chances of attempting even one such feat were considerably more circumscribed.
 Kate Cochrane did them all.

 I came across her accidentally – and admittedly, through reading about her husband.
 (Admiral Lord Thomas Cochrane served as a model for the literary exploits of Horatio Hornblower and Jack Aubrey, and several instances in the film Master and Commander were inspired by Thomas Cochrane’s naval actions.)

 Kate and Thomas’ relationship likewise rarely lacked for dramatic flair.
-He was a dashing war hero, aged 37, of an illustrious but poor Scottish family – and he would someday be an earl.
+He was a dashing war hero, aged 37, of an illustrious but bankrupt Scottish family – and he would someday be an earl.
 Kate was approximately 20 years his junior, a beautiful orphan living in the care of her relatives.
 They chanced across each other in London, and Thomas was smitten.
 After multiple proposals and multiple refusals, Kate eventually agree to marry him.
 The couple hurried off to Scotland by coach and were wed in a hasty ceremony that Thomas tried, but failed, to keep secret from his family.
 When Thomas’ father and uncle learned of the elopement, they withdrew a sizable inheritance.
-Kate went back to live with her aunt – it was many months before the couple set up their own establishment and Thomas acknowledged Kate as his wife.
+Kate went back to live with her aunt; it was many months before the couple set up their own establishment and Thomas publicly acknowledged Kate as his wife.

 From this rocky yet romantic start, Kate’s adventures began.
 Little is known of her early life due to a dearth of historical records.
 It is uncertain what year she was born, although 1795 or 1796 seems likely, given that she was said to be 69 at the time of her death in January of 1865.
 She was born the daughter of Thomas Barnes.
 There is some ambiguity surrounding her mother; some sources identify her as Frances Corbett, while a number of Cochrane biographers speculate that Kate was illegitimate.
 Kate’s father died while she was young, and she spent her later childhood and teen years being raised by relatives.
 She was living with a widowed aunt in a fashionable area of London when she met Thomas.